 GSM-R typical deployment along railway tracks [10]

 In Europe, most of the GSM-R networks are designed with a BTS antenna height of about 30 m and a cell range of around 5-6 km.
-The assumption used in this study of BTS antenna height of 45 m in rural areas and cell range of 8 km would represents the worst case scenario for the sharing study.
+The assumption used in this study of BTS antenna height of 45 m and cell range of 8 km in rural areas and antenna height of 20 m and cell range of 2 km in urban areas, which would represent the worst case scenario for the sharing study.
 The maximum speed of the trains influences the cell overlap and the nominal radio network design of the various GSM-R networks in Europe.

 There are two types of GSM-R Mobile Stations (MS): handheld MS and train-mounted MS. The train-mounted MS is mounted permanently inside the driver’s cabin.
 It is able to take advantage of the train’s electricity mains supply to transmit at greater power levels.
 Also the external antenna mounted on the roof of the train improves the link conditions with the BTS.
 Handheld MS may be used by railway personnel for such tasks as servicing tracks, marshalling trains in shunting yards, by station attendants, etc. Examples of different types of users are illustrated in Fig. 4.